Arbitrary-arity Tree Automata and QCTL: Operations on

 \subsection{Complementation}

 \intro{Complementation} is the operation of building an automaton accepting the complement of the language accepted by some given automaton.
 It~is usually easy for \kl{alternating} \kl{parity} automata: it~suffices to dualise the transition function (swapping disjunctions and conjunctions) and shifting the \kl{priorities}.
 Such~a~construction is given in~\cite{Kir02} for~\BDAutomata: in~that setting, $\Box$~and~$\Diamond$ are dual to each other, and the construction is straightforward.
 The~same is true for \MSOAutomata~\cite{Wal02,Zan12}.
-For~our~\AATA however, we~need to express the negation of any \EUpr~$\EUpair(E;U)$ as an \EUconstrs.
+For~our~\AATA however, we~need to express the negation of any \EUpr~$\EUpair(E;U)$ as an \EUconstr.

-The question then is to characterise nodes that \emph{fail to satisfy} an \EUpr~${\EUpair(E;U)}$.
+The question then is to characterise those nodes that \emph{fail to satisfy} an \EUpr~${\EUpair(E;U)}$.
 There can be two reasons for this, which we develop in the sequel: \begin{enumerate} \item either we cannot find $\MSsize E$ successors of the current node~$n$ to associate with the $\MSsize E$ states of the existential part, \item or for every way to satisfy~$E$ with nodes in~$\succ(n)$, there~remain \kl{successors} that are \kl{accepted} by no states in~$U$.
-Equivalently, there is no way to satisfy the existential part~$E$ with (at~least) all nodes that are \kl{accepted} by no states in the universal part~$U$.
+Equivalently, no~sets of nodes in~$\succ(n)$ that contain all the nodes that are not \kl{accepted} by any state in~$U$, can exactly match~$E$.
 This includes as a special case the situations where we have more than $\MSsize E$ successors that are \kl{accepted} by no states in~$U$. \end{enumerate}